Carson-Stark/ArduinoAlarmClock/README.md

 ## License

-This project is licensed under the MIT License.
+MIT License.
 See `LICENSE` for details.

----